-- Campus and Health Science employees may request an accommodation through an online form or contacting OEO/AA directly.
+- Campus and Health Science employees may request an accommodation through an online form or contacting Human Resources directly.

-- Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees and submit the form to OEO/AA.
+- Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees.

-- UUHC Employees: You may request an accommodation through an online form or contacting UUHC HR directly.
+- UUHC Employees may request an accommodation through an online form or contacting UUHC HR directly.

 - All animals on campus must be on a leash and/or under the control of their handler at all times